 It’s like complaining about getting wet when standing outside in a rainstorm.
 All the whining in the world won’t keep you dry.

-Instead, I’ll keep my eyes and ears open for integrity, honestly and honorable actions.
-They still happen, even if they are not given as much attention in the public sphere.
+Instead, I’ll watch for integrity, kindness and honorable actions.
+These happen quite frequently in the real word, even though they are not given much attention in the public sphere.